-- Your Keytool must be configured to your path. - You have JRE or JDK installed.
+- · Your Keytool must be configured to your path. - You have JRE or JDK installed.
+For more information on recommended JDK versions, see the Supported Operating Environment Guide for Genesys Administrator Extension.

 To create a trust and key store that is separate from the default keystores that come with Java, do the following: